CryoJS/polynomial-upgrade-tree/README.md

 - Students compete for the highest point count, working together to solve math questions to buy upgrades.
 - Some questions require full, written solutions that a judge needs to review.
 Passcodes are in the src/questionData.js file.

+> [!NOTE]
+> Currently, it is not shareable, but it will be updated so that parties can be hosted.

 Thank you, have fun!